somyamehra/PfRecur/README.md

 Mehra S, Taylor AR, Imwong M, White NJ, Watson JA.
 Probabilistic classification of late treatment failure in uncomplicated malaria.
 2025.

-The main function `PfRecur:: evaluate_posterior` can be used to generate a posterior summary for the number of newly-inoculated vs recrudescent clones within a recurrent *P. falciparum* infection based on bulk genotypic data, with user-defined parameters governing genotyping error and the detectability of individual clones.
+The main function `PfRecur::evaluate_posterior` can be used to generate a posterior summary for the number of newly-inoculated vs recrudescent clones within a recurrent *P. falciparum* infection based on bulk genotypic data, with user-defined parameters governing genotyping error and the detectability of individual clones.

 The package largely relies on base R functionality, with external dependencies on the functions `copula::Stirling2`, `copula::Stirling1`, `PDQutils::cumulant2moment`, `PDQutils::moment2cumulant`, `poisbinom::dpoisbinom` and `VGAM::dbetabinom.ab`.